haydenstark/Python/README.md

 # Python

-These are a handful of assignments competed during my Python course with The Tech Academy.
+These are a handful of assignments completed during my Python course with The Tech Academy.
 (For unmentioned projects - description is the title of the folder)

 ## Phonebook_App